Endometrial biopsy

 • Irregular vaginal bleeding, especially postmenopausal bleeding

-• Early screening for endometrial carcinoma
+• Early screening for endometrial cancer

 • Unexplained abdominal pain or lower abdominal discomfort